Monarch Airlines firms options on 15 Boeing 737 MAX 8s

 Beyond this, Monarch has signed up to Global Fleet Care—formerly known as GoldCare—for its 737 MAX fleet and the two companies have formed a maintenance joint venture, where Monarch Aircraft Engineering will perform third-party work for Boeing.

+“We are looking at how to leverage the capacity that already exists at Monarch to be able to offer it to others.
+We are agreeing collective areas and will be better off together,” Boeing Global Services president and CEO Stan Deal said.

-Monarch Aircraft Engineering has been doing third-party work for the past 50 years and is one of the few Boeing approved GoldCare providers across the world.
+Monarch Aircraft Engineering has been doing third-party work for the past 50 years.
+External clients make up around 50% of its maintenance workload and the company is one of the few Boeing approved GoldCare providers across the world.

 Victoria Moores victoria.moores@penton.com